This collection of HVAC FAQs is made up of some of the most common questions we get here at The Training Center for Heating and Air Conditioning.

 IS AIR CONDITIONING WORK ONLY ABOUT HOT ATTICS?

 No, air conditioning service companies typically service residential, commercial, or both.
 There is a lot of attic work in residential service since that is where the equipment is located.
 However, there is also much work that takes place outside, on roofs, and other places depending on what market the company you work for caters to.

 Once you go to work for an A/C contractor, you must register with the Texas Department of Licensing and Registration (TDLR).
 The A/C contractor you work for is also regulated by the TDLR.
 The A/C license holder must complete continuing education each year.
 The TDLR works very hard to ensure we operate with the highest quality of workmanship and ethics.
 They are constantly working to catch technicians that operate without a license.
 Without TDLR, the wages would drop due to unlicensed workers taking jobs.

+Trade magazines and online articles for years have discussed the need for qualified technicians.
 I invite everyone to search the web for A/C job information and also visit the U.S. Bureau of Labor Statistics website.
 You will see that this is an excellent choice for job opportunities with expected growth of 34% from 2010 to 2020.
-It is expected to add 90,000 jobs during that time and the skill levels will be more important than ever with the new technology being offered.
+It is expected to add 90,000 jobs during that time, and the skill levels will be more important than ever with the new technology being offered.
 Job prospects and pay are best for those who complete technical training.